Bias correction of satellite and reanalysis products for daily rainfall occurrence and intensity: Results

 Bubble plots in Figures~\ref{bc_me<sre_me_mean_rain_zm_gh}(a) and (b) display the proportion of stations in Zambia and Ghana, respectively, where a given BC method (y-axis) reduced the ME relative to the uncorrected SRE (x-axis).
 Bubble color represents the mean RSD across these stations, while bubble size corresponds to the proportion of stations.
 The mean RSD is also displayed numerically within each bubble.
 Missing bubbles indicate BC-SRE combinations that yielded no improvement.

-From Figure~\ref{bc_me<sre_me_mean_rain_zm_gh}(a) LOCI and QM reduced the MEs for the mean rain per rainy day at almost all stations in Zambia for all SREs.
-This is expected as these BC methods reduced the systematic overestimation in number of rainy days observed for almost all the uncorrected SREs (Table~\ref{tab:mean_errors_zm}) while the corrected daily amounts where within acceptable range with the observed daily rainfall (Figure~\ref{bc_me_acceptable_zm_gh}(a)).
-LOCI tended to have RSD closer to 1 for almost all SREs, signifying a similar variability with observed mean rain per rainy day.
-QM tended to overestimate the variability across all SREs.
-This is likely due to the introduction of high values not observed.
-LOCI-GPR and QM-GPR also reduced the ME at most of the stations for almost all SREs, except CHIRPS.
-This is explained by the correction in number of rainy days (closer to observed number of rainy days) and reduced MEs in the daily rainfall amounts.
-The low low variability in the many cases is as a result of the less variable bias-corrected daily values leading to flat totals.
-There were less instances where GPR improved the MEs (apart from ENACTS), which is expected as it underestimated the rainfall amounts while it did not correct the overestimation in the number of rainy days.
-Apart from ENACTS, SVR did not improve ME for any SRE at any station, also explained by similar behaviour as GPR but with higher underestimation in the rainfall amounts.
-ENACTS stood out as the product where all SREs reduced the MEs, which as a result of the SREs having low MEs on the daily rainfall amounts while all having closer number of rainy days as the observed data (see Table~\ref{tab:mean_errors_zm}).
+Based on Figure~\ref{bc_me<sre_me_mean_rain_zm_gh}(a), LOCI and QM successfully reduced the mean errors (MEs) for mean rain per rainy day at nearly all stations in Zambia across every SRE.
+This result is consistent with the performance of these BC methods, which systematically reduced the overestimation of rainy days found in most uncorrected SREs (Table~\ref{tab:mean_errors_zm}).
+Simultaneously, the corrected daily rainfall amounts remained within an acceptable range relative to the observed daily rainfall (Figure~\ref{bc_me_acceptable_zm_gh}(a)).
+LOCI typically produced a relative standard deviation (RSD) closer to 1 for almost all SREs, indicating variability similar to the observed mean rain per rainy day.
+In contrast, QM tended to overestimate variability across all SREs, likely due to the introduction of unobserved high values.
+Among the machine learning methods, SVR performed well, reducing bias at most stations and achieving an RSD near 1 at some.
+GPR also reduced bias at a large proportion of stations for most products, although it tended to be less variable than the observed rain day intensity.
+ENACTS was notable as the product for which all BC methods reduced the MEs.
+This is attributable to the ENACTS SREs having low MEs for daily rainfall amounts while also estimating a number of rainy days close to observations (Table~\ref{tab:mean_errors_zm}).

-The trends observed in the performance of the BCs for capturing mean rain per rainy day in Ghana (Figure~\ref{bc_me<sre_me_mean_rain_zm_gh}(b)) were not very different, in most cases, from those observed in Zambia.
-The most obvious difference was in the magnitude of the RSD, especially for QM which tended to highly overestimate the variability for all SREs, especially for AGERA5 and ERA5.
-LOCI and QM-GPR also overestimated variability for those two SREs.
-This is likely as a result of the introduction of high values on wrong days while they have their number of rain days closer to the observed.
+The trends in BC method performance for capturing mean rain per rainy day in Ghana (Figure~\ref{bc_me<sre_me_mean_rain_zm_gh}(b)) were, in most cases, similar to those observed in Zambia.
+The most notable difference lay in the magnitude of the relative mean RSD.
+In particular, QM exhibited a pronounced tendency to overestimate variability for all SREs, especially for AGERA5 and ERA5.
+Both SVR and GPR produced less variable values than the observed data.